chaitaliganjave/SpriteCloud-Assignment/README.md

 1. TC001_VerifyCheckoutFlow:

    - Steps
     1. Login with valid credentials.
     2. Check if login is successful, inventory page is visible, add 2 products to cart, and click on cart.
     3. Click on checkout.
     4. Enter information on "Checkout-Your Information Page" and click on continue.
     5. Validate that the final price is same as the expected final price.
 Click on Finish.
     7. Check if "Checkout-Complete Page" is visible.

-   -Assumptions
+   - Assumptions
    In the website, a tax was added to the total price of products.
 According to my calculations it is 8%.
 So, a tax of 8% is added while validating the final price.